 Pinterest “Follow” Button

-Just want to display a follow me on Pinterest button on your sidebar? this could be the perfect solution just drag, the widget to the sidebar, enter your username and you’re done.
+Just want to display a follow me on the Pinterest button on your sidebar? this could be the perfect solution just drag, the widget to the sidebar, enter your username and you’re done.
 You can also select from 8 official follow button images or else you can define your own image.
-It also let you to put a Pinterest follow button wherever you want, using shortcode.

 Alpine Pinterest Photo tile for WordPress